Your tracking app is guessing. Your body is not.

 What an algorithm cannot see

 Anthropology, which I studied at UC Santa Barbara before I came to this work, is the discipline of observation.
 The anthropologist does not arrive with a theory and then look for the data that fits it.
-The anthropologist watches what is actually in front of them and lets that watching shape what they understand.
+The anthropologist watches what is in front of them and lets that watching shape what they understand.
 The opposite approach is what algorithms do.
 They take a model and apply it to whatever data shows up.

 Your body, every cycle, is generating real-time information about where you are in your fertile window.
 The cervical fluid you produce in the days leading up to ovulation.
 The basal body temperature that shifts after ovulation has happened.
 These are observations any trained person can read.